juienpro/kebihelp/README.md

 ```

 Here, the current focused window name is determined with `hyprctl` (Hyprland CLI tool), and then the class and title of the window will be shown.

+To launch Kebihelp with the automatic detection, add the `-a` or `--auto` option: `kebihelp show -a`

 ### Hiding tabs, groups or keybindings